regularjs/regular/README.md

 * __[regular's Offcial Guide](http://leeluolee.gitbooks.io/regular-guide/)__(use gitbook)

-## Contribute && Community
+## Community

-* The regularjs is still in heavily development. please feel free to open [an issue](https://github.com/regularjs/regular/issues)
+* If you find bugs or have suggestion, please feel free to open [an issue](https://github.com/regularjs/regular/issues)

 * Ask any questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/regularjs) with tag `regularjs`.